Fast-track Approvals Act 2024

 You could also call this:

-In this part of the law, you’ll learn what some important words mean when talking about paying for government services related to the Fast-track Approvals Act 2024.
+In this part of the law, you'll learn what certain words mean for the 'Cost recovery' section of the Fast-track Approvals Act 2024.

-An “agency” can be one of four different groups: the EPA, the responsible agency, an administering agency, or a relevant local authority.
+An 'agency' can be the EPA, the responsible agency, an administering agency, or a relevant local authority.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.